btcpayserver/btcpayserver-doc/docs/ManualDeploymentExtended.md

 This document lists steps for manually deploying BTCPay Server and additional related components.
 Following these steps is likely to take a long time.
 A shorter and more pragmatic approach is to use a [docker based deployment](https://github.com/btcpayserver/btcpayserver-docker).

+The instructions also build all the application components from source which can be an advantage for certain audit and/or security scenarios.

 :::danger
 #### Not recommended for production use